natebarksdale/natebarksdale.github.io/src/content/blog/2010-05-18-the-bottom-of-the-urban-planning-bag.md

 description: An exploration of how cul-de-sacs contribute to the depersonalization of suburban life and the challenges they pose for walkability in neighborhoods.
 emoji: 🏘️
 tags:
-  - 🏙️ Neighborhoods
+  - 🌍 Society
-  - 🚶‍♂️ Walkability
+  - 🌍 Culture
-  - 🚗 Cars
+  - 📍 Travel
 haiku: |
   Streets twist and turn tight,
   Quiet cul-de-sacs conceal,